Flag of Sierra Leone: History

-The British first arrived in what is now modern-day Sierra Leone in 1787, when philanthropists and abolitionists acquired 52 sqkm of land situated close to Bunce Island for freed slaves.
+British traders and slavers were active along the coast of what is now modern-day Sierra Leone for centuries.
+They first attempted a permanent settlement in 1787, when philanthropists and abolitionists acquired 52 sqkm of land situated close to Bunce Island for freed slaves.
 The site of the settlement is where Freetown is now located.
 It became a crown colony of the United Kingdom within its colonial empire in 1808, Colony of Sierra Leone.

 Under colonial rule, Sierra Leone used the British Blue Ensign and defaced it with the arms of the territory.
 The emblem of Sierra Leone at the time consisted of a circle depicting an elephant, an oil palm tree and mountains, along with the letters "S.L." standing for the initials of the territory's name.
 Other than the initials, the rest of the emblem's design was identical to the colonial arms of the Gold Coast, The Gambia and the Lagos Colony.
 Sierra Leone was granted its own unique coat of arms in 1914, and the emblem on the Blue Ensign was modified to reflect this change.

 In 1960, the College of Arms formulated and then approved of a new flag and coat of arms for Sierra Leone, in anticipation of the colony's independence the following year.
 The arms was designed first, and its predominant colours of green, white, and blue were subsequently used in the creation of the flag.
 It was first hoisted at midnight on 27 April 1961, the day Sierra Leone became an independent country.
 Two years later, the government passed a law making it illegal to "insult" the country's flag, along with the flags of "friendly" nations.

 Design

 The colours of the flag carry cultural, political, and regional meanings.
 The green alludes to the country's natural resources – specifically agriculture and its mountains. – while the white epitomizes "unity and justice".
 The blue evokes the "natural harbour" of Freetown, the capital city of Sierra Leone, as well as the hope of "contributing to world peace" through its usage.

 The flag is very similar to that of the official flag of Galápagos Province, Ecuador.
 The difference between the flags are very insignificant, with Sierra Leone's one having a lighter blue and green than that of the Galápagos Province.

 It is also very similar to the "Erne flag" used by ships on the Shannon–Erne Waterway in Ireland, except that that flag uses deeper shades of green and blue.

-The Republic of Molossia, a micronation, uses an upside-down version of the flag.